jbdel/hidden_strat/README.md

 You can use each report to compute vectors representation.
 This is the command using doc2vec

 ```
-python -m linguistics.embeddings.compute_embeddings --config doc2vec_train.yml
+python -m embeddings.compute_embeddings --config embeddings/configs/doc2vec_train.yml
 ```
 It trains a doc2vec model and plots embeddings using tsne and umap.

-It will also create the file `linguistics/embeddings/output/doc2vec_mimic/vectors.pkl` that you can use to train a contrained model.<br/>
+It will also create the file `embeddings/output/doc2vec_mimic/vectors.pkl` that you can use to train a contrained model.<br/>

 In the config file, notice the param `report.report_policy: top_section`.
 It defines what to input from the report to the embedding model.
 So far we have two policies definied at: `embeddings/utils.py`: